athenaie/Nessie-s-Revenge/documentation/protocol.md

 | 111 | Opponent won |

 #### Row Values
-Each row is sent as an int, and each cell is represented by two bits.
+Each row of the board is translated into an int.
+The rows are sent from first to last (A to I).
+Each cell in a row is represented by two bits.
-The first two bits are for row[0], the next to bits are for row[1], etc., so only the bottom 20 bits are used.
+The first two bits are for `row[0]`, the next two bits are for `row[1]`, etc., so only the bottom `20` bits are used.
-Each `cell_type` has its own two bit code.
+Each `cell_type` has its own `2` bit code.

 | `cell_type` value | cell type |
 |:-----------------:|-------------|